 - Hold the banks to account.

-Are you owed compensation for push payment fraud?
+Are you owed compensation for authorised push payment fraud?

 Our professional, friendly team will advise you on whether you have a valid claim for push payment fraud.
 If you are not sure whether your data has been misused or mishandled, we can find this out for you.

-Once we establish that you have grounds for push payment fraud compensation, we will take care of the whole claims process for you.
+Once we establish that you have grounds for authorised push payment compensation, we will take care of the whole claims process for you.

 Our team will contact the organisation you hold responsible for failing to protect your data.
 Where we believe you were let down by their security processes, we will work tirelessly to get you the compensation you deserve.

-What compensation can you get for push payment fraud?
+What compensation can you get for authorised push payment fraud?